Wallage254/crownjobs/replit.md

 CrownOpportunities is a modern UK job board application specifically designed to connect African professionals with job opportunities in the United Kingdom.
 The platform focuses on sectors like construction, healthcare, hospitality, and skilled trades, with particular emphasis on visa sponsorship opportunities.

-**Current Status**: Successfully converted from Node.js/React to Laravel PHP (August 1, 2025) to be compatible with HostAfrica hosting which only supports PHP.
-The Laravel version maintains all original functionality while adapting to PHP/Laravel architecture patterns.
+**Current Status**: Successfully migrated from Replit Agent to standard Replit environment using Laravel PHP (August 1, 2025).
+The application is now running on Laravel 10.48.29 with PHP 8.1, fully compatible with DirectAdmin hosting environments.
+All admin functionality has been restored and is working properly.

 # User Preferences